 Best natural toothpaste for white teeth: Tom's of Maine

-For those of you who want whiter teeth, but don’t want to give up your natural oral hygiene routine, you may want to try Tom’s of Maine Antiplaque and Whitening toothpaste.
+For those of you who want whiter teeth but don't want to give up your natural oral hygiene routine, you may want to try the fluoride-free Tom's of Maine Antiplaque and Whitening toothpaste.

 It features natural toothpaste ingredients like zinc citrate and xylitol for whitening teeth; these ingredients also keeping them free from plaque and preventing cavities, and a natural peppermint flavor to freshen breath.